wingkeet/basey/README.md

 ```

 ### Additional Notes
-- While RFC 4648 specifies that the encode function should return "=" padding characters,
+- While RFC 4648 specifies that the encode functions should return "=" padding characters,
 these padding characters are commonly removed in real-world applications.
 Therefore, by
 default, the encode functions in this library do not include the padding characters.
 If
 you want the padding characters, pass a `true` value to the second (`includePadding`)